godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 -  Binding an external library to Godot (like PhysX, FMOD, etc).
 -  Optimize critical parts of a game.
 -  Adding new functionality to the engine and/or editor.
--  Porting an existing game.
+-  Porting an existing game to Godot.
 -  Write a whole, new game in C++ because you can't live without C++.

 Creating a new module